kylejones200/psis_4700_applied_ai/webslides/weekdetail_Retrieval-Augmented-Generation-RAG.md

 ## The Problem

-Large models know a lot but not everything.
+Large models know a lot but not everything
-Their knowledge ends at training time.
+Their knowledge ends at training time
 They can't see your files or recent data

 ![](images/vector-store-intro.png)